Aussies are the eighth-fastest binge-racers according to Netflix

 In comparing audiences from around the world, Netflix found Aussies rank at number eight on the top binge-racing countries.
 Unsurprisingly, the United States clocks in high at number two, though the top slot goes to Canada, which spent most of its time racing through its home-grown comedy Trailer Park Boys.

-Check out every TV show on Netflix
+Check out the TV shows available on Netflix